WARP-LUTs -- Walsh-Assisted Relaxation for Probabilistic Look Up Tables

 \section{Abstract}

-Fast and efficient machine learning is of growing interest to the scientific community and has spurred significant research into novel model architectures and hardware-aware design.
-Recent hard– and software co-design approaches have demonstrated impressive results with entirely multiplication-free models.
-Differentiable Logic Gate Networks (DLGNs), for instance, provide a gradient-based framework for learning optimal combinations of low-level logic gates, setting state-of-the-art trade-offs between accuracy, resource usage, and latency.
+Fast machine learning is of growing interest to the scientific community and has spurred significant research into novel model architectures and hardware-aware design.
+Recent hard- and software co-design approaches have demonstrated impressive results with entirely multiplication-free models, such as Differentiable Logic Gate Networks~(DLGNs).
 However, these models suffer from high computational cost during training and do not generalize well to logic blocks with more inputs.
-In this work, we introduce Walsh-Assisted Relaxation for Probabilistic Look-Up Tables (WARP-LUTs) — a novel gradient-based method that efficiently learns combinations of logic gates with substantially fewer trainable parameters.
+In this work, we introduce Walsh-Assisted Relaxation for Probabilistic Look-Up Tables~(WARP-LUTs)---a novel gradient-based method that efficiently learns combinations of logic gates with substantially fewer trainable parameters.
 We demonstrate that WARP-LUTs achieve significantly faster convergence on CIFAR-10 compared to DLGNs, while maintaining comparable accuracy.
 Furthermore, our approach suggests potential for extension to higher-input logic blocks, motivating future research on extremely efficient deployment on modern FPGAs and its real-time science applications.